Making an offer on your dream home can be tricky business.

-It is true, Buyers shouldbe knowledgeable about the purchase they are making and definitely do their due diligence, but Idigress, this is an entirely different caution.
+It is true, Buyers should be knowledgeable about the purchase they are making and definitely do their due diligence, but I digress, this is an entirely different caution.
 A negotiation for a home should be handled delicately, tactfully and with a certain level of finesse.
 Finding the home is only the first step.
 During the offer process, many other variables come into play.
 Is your offer the only offer?
-Are you incompetition with another, just as eager, Buyer?
+Are you in competition with another, just as eager, Buyer?
 Does this home fit your budget?

-Yes, it is a Buyer’s market, but there are a few of you out there competing for just the right home, sometimes simultaneously.
+There may be a few of you out there competing for just the right home, sometimes simultaneously.
 Don’t let a convoluted or questionably insulting offer get in the way of achieving your goals.
 Trust in your Realtor, keep your offers clean and put yourself in the Seller’s shoes before putting pen to paper.
-Your Realtorknows the protocolandetiquette required to help you achieve the best possible outcome for the best possible price.Read Other Posts
+Your Realtor knows the protocol and etiquette required to help you achieve the best possible outcome for the best possible price.Read Other Posts